lumian2015/lockFreeProgramming/lock-free-programming.md

 * Can be used in places where locks must be avoided, such as interrupt handlers
 * Avoid the troubles with blocking, such as deadlock and priority inversion
-* Improve preformance on a multi-core processor
+* Improve performance on a multi-core processor

 Now, let's begin to design the lock-free data-structure.